wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/installing-jpa.md

 ### JDBC driver

 The `ojdbc8` driver should be used when connecting to Oracle RAC database 19c.
-This JAR file should be placed in the `drivers` folder.
+This `.jar` file should be placed in the `drivers` folder.